stgloorious/freertos-msp430fr4133/README.md

 Note that this microcontroller is quite resource-limited, so a FreeRTOS project is only suitable for very small projects.

+## Dependencies
+You'll need [MSP430Flasher](https://www.ti.com/tool/MSP430-FLASHER) to upload the binary to the launchpad.

 ## Build
 The CMake build system automatically fetches the FreeRTOS Kernel V10.6.0 and my [port](https://github.com/stgloorious/freertos-port-gcc-msp430fr4133)